udou-furniture/MERN-Part-A/README.md

 # UDOU - Built to Fit
-## Furniture ecommerce site with product configuration.
+## Furniture ecommerce site with product configuration

 ### Purpose

-We are building a full stack web application to function as a one way ecommerce platform for our client to sell user-configurable furniture items directly to consumers.
+We are building a full stack web application to function as a one-way ecommerce platform for our client to sell user-configurable furniture items directly to consumers.

 ### Contributors